codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't a bicycle stand on its own?
-It's two-tired.
+I asked my date to go to the gym the other day.
+They never showed up.
+That's when I knew we wouldn't work out.

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+What is the name of the default theme that is installed with Windows XP?
- 1. C++
+ 1. Luna
- 2. ECMAScript
+ 2. Whistler
- 3. C#
+ 3. Neptune
- 4. Assembly
+ 4. Bliss

 <details>
   <summary>Answer</summary>
-  C++
+  Luna
 </details>

 ## Home Server Up-Time

-Its been **2 days** since this server shutdown
+Its been **** since this server shutdown